pchaudhari23/Software_Notes/6. DevOps & Testing/Software testing.md

 - Try out, install new softwares
 - Explore its features
 - Test it, find its limitations and bugs

----
+- Exploring apps similar to what we are building

-Exploring apps similar to what we are building.
+- Testing and exploring the features of our competitor apps.
-Testing and exploring the features of our competitor apps.
+- Testing application - Test on all platforms, browsers and mobile

 ---